Last Updated -

 Business Model and Market Position

-China is the decisive market.
-Mainland China revenue was RMB 42.958 billion in FY 2025, equal to 87.74% of total revenue.
-China Hong Kong, Macau, Taiwan and overseas markets produced RMB 1.713 billion, or 3.50% of FY 2025 revenue.
-Q1 2026 overseas and related regional revenue grew 43.2% year over year, but management said the absolute scale remained small.
+The business remains heavily domestic.
+In 2025, Mainland China generated RMB 42.958 billion of revenue, equal to 87.74% of total revenue and 96.17% of main-business revenue.
+Hong Kong, Macau, Taiwan, and overseas markets contributed RMB 1.713 billion, or 3.50% of total revenue.
+These smaller markets grew in 2025 and again in Q1 2026, when sales rose 43.2% year over year, but management said the scale remained limited.

 Suning